 English, some spanish and french

-As for a bathroom, we have an outhouse and a shower fort (cold wáter only).
+As for a bathroom, we have an outhouse and a shower (cold water only).
+There's hot showers nearby, in case you can't handle the cold water.

 As mentioned, there are plenty of things to do on Lasqueti.
-Lots of beaches to swim at, farmers market on saturdays, community sports teams, playing ultimate, saunas, draping, hiking, beachcombing, island social events, etc.
+Lots of beaches to swim at, farmers market on saturdays, community sports teams, playing ultimate, saunas, draping (contact dancing), hiking, beachcombing, caving, island social events, etc.

 Limited internet access